GCS*: Forward Heuristic Search on Implicit Graphs of Convex Sets

 Acknowledgements

-This work was supported by the Aker Scholarship; Amazon.com, PO No. 2D-12585006; The Charles Stark Draper Laboratory, Inc., where Rebecca H. Jiang is a Draper Scholar; and The AI Institute, award ID Agmd Dtd 8/1/2023.
+This work was supported by the Aker Scholarship, the AI Institute, Amazon.com, and the Charles Stark Draper Laboratory, Inc. where Rebecca H. Jiang is a Draper Scholar.

 Footnotes